 Important requirements for Health and Safety Risk Assessments

 The following are crucial health and safety risk assessment requirements that must be complied with to ensure that the risk assessment process is effective, and that risk management is efficient:

-- The risk assessment must be prepared by the employer in collaboration with the employees or the employee representatives.
+- The Assessment must be prepared by the employer in collaboration with the employees or the employee representatives.

-- The risk assessment must be a written record either on paper or electronically.
-It is recommended that the risk assessment be kept in both formats to ensure that it is not lost.
+- The Assessment must be a written record either on paper or electronically.
+It is recommended that the assessment be kept in both formats to ensure that it is not lost.

-- The risk assessment must be available in the workplace so that it can be accessed by any person.
+- The Assessment must be available in the workplace so that it can be accessed by any person.

-- The risk assessment must contain a survey of the organisation’s health and safety initiatives along with a description of any problems.
+- The Assessment must contain a survey of the organisation’s health and safety initiatives along with a description of any problems.
 It can also include the sick absence status of the organisation as additional reference.

 - Should there be any health and/or safety-related issues or problems, the risk assessment must include an action plan so that problems which cannot be addressed immediately, can be addressed.